maxheil5/maxheil5.github.io/_projects/NASA-HuLC-Competition.md

 subtitle: Space Systems
 image: '/images/NASA_HuLC_Concept.jpg'
 ---
 In a unique opportunity, I was able to collaborate with 12 engineers from Ohio State to create an automated cryogenic refueling system for NASA's Human Lander System (HLS).
-In the dynamic world of design and development, creativity and innovation intertwine to shape the digital landscape.
-Design, with its essence of simplicity and elegance, serves as the foundation upon which every digital experience is built.
-From the sleek lines of a minimalist interface to the vibrant colors of a captivating brand identity, design captivates and engages users, guiding them through a journey of discovery and interaction.
+Our design consists of a computer vision (CV) driven actuator alignment system that it used to autmatically connect two couplers for refueling on-orbit.
+For close proximity alignment, we developed an electromagnetic connection subcomponent that assists the AI alignment in the final compression phases.
+Through these methods, we reduce and possibly eliminate the need for constant human interaction when performing refueling missions in space.
+This will ultimately increase the likelihood for successful propellant transfer and help achieve NASA's efforts to conduct long duration missions to the Moon.
+To learn more, read about the current status of the project below!
+This page will be updated with new information, when available.

 <div class="gallery-box">
   <div class="gallery gallery-columns-2">